rgpegasus/better-ani-scraped/README.md

 # Ani-Scraped

-Scrape anime data from different sources (only anime-sama.fr for the moment)
+A set of utility functions for scraping anime data from multiple sources (only [anime-sama.fr](https://anime-sama.fr) available at the moment).
+This tool allows you to search for anime, retrieve information, get episodes, and more.

 ## Install
 ```